pruthvishettyv95/Python_Evaluation/Evaluation_1/Evlaution_1.md

 - GET a list of financial advisors and summary statistics for each one including how many customers they have, how many customers they have called, how many customers they have made appointments with and finally how many customers have renewed their mortgages.

 To be clear, you do not have to produce a frontend.
 The API app should produce api endpoints on localhost and I will test them using the python requests module.

+## Data_Maker and Sample Data

+I made you some sample data for this problem in the sample_data folder and I also made a data_maker module to generate new datasets for you.